grebenisan/blockchain/RealEstateMarketplace/README.md

 The Real Estate Marketplace project is the Udacity Capstone project for the Blockchain Developer nanodegree.
 It is a decentralized housing system, build on the Ethereum platform.
 It features Solidity smart contracts compliant with the ERC721 standard for creating un-fungible tokens - in this case, the real estate houses, condos and units for sale.
 This project also features the zero knowledge proofing technology, or zk-SNARKs, build with the ZoKrates framework, enabling a much higher security of the token ownership.
 The zkSNARKs is the perfect technology to enable secure title transfer and ownership in the Real Estate business.

+At present, property titles are often paper-based, creating opportunities for errors and fraud.
+Title professionals find defects in 25% of all titles during the transaction process, according to the American Land Title Association.

+Any identified defect makes it illegal to transfer a property title to a buyer until it is rectified.
+This means property owners often incur high legal fees to ensure authenticity and accuracy of their property titles.

+Moreover, title fraud poses a risk to homeowners worldwide.
+US losses associated with title fraud reportedly averaged around $103,000 per case in 2015, compelling many property buyers to purchase title insurance.

+These title management issues could potentially be mitigated by using blockchain technology to build immutable digital records of land titles and using blockchain for transparent transactions.
+This approach could simplify property title management, making it more transparent and helping to reduce the risk of title fraud and the need for additional insurance.

+Some companies and governments around the globe have already implemented blockchain technology for the title management process.

+Ghanaian blockchain company Bitland has been working on a solution for Ghana, where it is estimated that almost 80% of land is unregistered, according to Forbes.
+Those that possess unregistered land find it more difficult to prove legal ownership, increasing their exposure to the risk of land seizures or property theft.

+Bitland is seeking to create secure digital public records of ownership on its blockchain platform, with the aim of protecting land owners from title fraud.
+Bitland has expanded to operate in 7 African nations, India, and is also working with Native Americans in the US.

 The demo of this project mints 10 ERC721 unfungible tokens, lists a number of them for sale on the OpenSea platform, and they are purchased from another account, for the full lifecycle of the tokens.

 ## Software and packages required